 When printing a job, you simply issue a print command and select the Pitt Print Station from the list of available printers.
 For more information about using Pitt Printing, please refer to the Using Pitt Printing help sheet or the MobilePrint FAQ.

-Yes, all of the computers in the Computing Labs send print jobs to the Pitt Print Stations by default.
+Yes, all of the computers in the Student Computing Labs send print jobs to the Pitt Print Stations by default.

 Print Job Questions

 My PDF file will not print, what can I do?

 Some PDF files have images or characters the printer cannot process.
 You can print your entire PDF file as an image to resolve this problem.
 To print as image, open the file in Adobe Reader and click File -> Print -> Advanced -> Print As Image -> OK -> Print.

 How does Pitt Printing affect my student allocation of 900 sheets of black & white printouts ($63)?